Chicago: Demographics

 In the 1920s and 1930s, the great majority of African Americans moving to Chicago settled in a so‑called "Black Belt" on the city's South Side.
 A large number of blacks also settled on the West Side.
 By 1930, two-thirds of Chicago's black population lived in sections of the city which were 90% black in racial composition.
-Around that time, a lesser known fact about African Americans on the North Side is that the block of 4600 Winthrop Avenue in Uptown was the only block African Americans could live or open establishments.
+Around that time, the block of 4600 Winthrop Avenue in the Uptown neighborhood was the only one in the neighborhood on which African Americans could live or open establishments.
 Chicago's South Side emerged as United States second-largest urban black concentration, following New York's Harlem.
 In 1990, Chicago's South Side and the adjoining south suburbs constituted the largest black majority region in the entire United States.
 Since the 1980s, Chicago has had a massive exodus of African Americans (primarily from the South and West sides) to its suburbs or outside its metropolitan area.
 The above average crime and cost of living were leading reasons for the fast declining African American population in Chicago.

 Most of Chicago's foreign-born population were born in Mexico, Poland or India.
 A 2020 study estimated the total Jewish population of the Chicago metropolitan area, both religious and irreligious, at 319,500.

 Chicago's population declined in the latter half of the 20th century, from over 3.6 million in 1950 down to under 2.7 million by 2010.
 By the time of the official census count in 1990, it was overtaken by Los Angeles as the United States' second largest city.

-The city has seen a rise in population for the 2000 census and after a decrease in 2010, it rose again for the 2020 census.
+It then saw a rise in population for the 2000 census, a decrease in 2010, and another increase for the 2020 census.